Medicine Overview of Minidol Tablet

 How to use Minidol Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Minidol 200mg Tablet with food.
+Minidol 200mg Tablet is to be taken with food.

 How Minidol Tablet works

 Minidol 200mg Tablet is a non-steroidal anti-inflammatory drug (NSAID).
 It works by blocking the release of certain chemical messengers that cause fever, pain and inflammation (redness and swelling).

 In Depth Information on Minidol Tablet

 Expert advice for Minidol Tablet